Studebaker Building (Midtown Manhattan): Architecture

 of the era.
 Another advantage proved to be the structure's abundant facilities for light.

 In 1979 the edifice appeared on a list of more than two hundred recommended for landmark consideration by the staff of the Landmarks Preservation Commission.
 However the panel never acted on this.
 The 1979 report omitted the Studebaker identification and regarded the establishment as a standard office building.
 Its construction date was listed erroneously as 1912 and its design was falsely attributed as the work of a minor architectural firm.

 In July 2000 the former Studebaker showroom was the Texas Texas restaurant.
 The building lost its cornice in 1988 but was still a fixture of Times Square.
 Its chamfered corners and broad arched windows were still evident to observers.
-The absence of its elaborate cornice hurt its chances of gaining national historic landmark protection against demolition.
+The absence of its elaborate cornice hurt its chances of gaining official protection against demolition.
 Only three other Manhattan buildings which lacked cornices have received landmark designation.
 Robert Redlion, an engineer employed by the owner, submitted plans to repair ornamental cornice in October 1999.
 A 1987 facade inspection filed with New York City concluded the cornice was safe.
 Redlion and the owner contended that the ornamental molding was dangerous, with pieces having fallen on the ground.
 However no violations had been filed against the cornice.